scossin/iamsystem_python/docs/source/brat.rst

     :start-after: # start_test_brat_default_formatter
     :end-before: # end_test_brat_default_formatter

-Indeed, "North America" has two tokens, "North" and "America" but a continuous annotation (0 13) is created.
+Although "North America" has two tokens, "North" and "America", a continuous Brat annotation (0 13) is created.

-In order to have one Brat span for each token, you can use the :ref:`api_doc:IndividualTokenFormatter`:
+In order to have one Brat span for each token, you can use the :ref:`api_doc:TokenFormatter`:

 .. literalinclude:: ../../tests/test_doc.py
     :language: python